department-of-veterans-affairs/va-digital-service-handbook/_pages/digital_standard.md

 Put in place a multidisciplinary team that can design, build, and continuously improve the digital service.
 The team should be led by a Product Manager who is accountable for the service and has the authority to make decisions about the service.

-#### Tip
-* Build your team around a skilled Product Manager empowered to make decisions based on the outcomes of research, testing, prototypes, and performance metrics.
+Build your team around a skilled Product Manager empowered to make decisions based on the outcomes of research, testing, prototypes, and performance metrics.
 This is not the same role as the Project Manager, whose primary task is to keep team members accountable to the agile delivery process.

 #### How to meet this standard